Ab20zip/ab20zip/README.md

 <br/>

 #### 📫 How to reach me
-You can add me on discord (Ab20zipYT#9086) or join [our official Discord Server](https://discord.gg/jsSGFeR).
+You can add me on discord (Ab20zipYT#9086) or join [our official Discord Server](https://discord.gg/jsSGFeR).<br/>
-If you have a question/problem directly relating to one of my projects, you can open an issue in that repository.
+If you have a question/problem directly relating to one of my projects, you can open an issue in that repository.<br/>
 My email address for communication: aaravslab.help@gmail.com

 #### 📈 Github Stats